Leans-Unturned/horde_server/README.md

 - [Server Configurations](https://github.com/LeandroTheDev/horde_server/tree/master/Templates)

 ### Get working
+The easy way is to get the basic template from one of the already configurated maps.

 First thing you need to change some configuration in dedicated server, go to Configs.json:

 ```json